 During this time the nobility moved out from the difficult living conditions of Versailles and built their own smaller houses (hôtel) in the city.
 They did not like the restrictions of the Baroque style anymore.
 Floor plans were mostly U-shaped and the houses had a front yard which was closed towards the street.
 Interior decorations consisted of ceiling high wall panels with decorative frames.
 Flowers, leaves and garlands were quite popular, sometimes the panels were also painted.
 Very often the lady of the house had an influence on the decoration.

-In the mid 18th Century the irrational Rococo style came under increasing criticism.
-This criticism resulted in a radical countermovement: Classicism.
+In the mid-18th Century the irrational Rococo style came under increasing criticism.
+This criticism resulted in a radical countermovement: Classicism9.
 With grave dignity it went back to the ideals of Antiquity.
-This was re-enforced by archeological discoveries like the city Pompeii, which directly influenced decorations.
+This was reinforced by archaeological discoveries like the city of Pompeii, which directly influenced decorations.
 The French Revolution put an end to monarchy for the immediate future and with it also ended the Baroque way of life.